 If you aren’t able to get in then we either recommend Columbia Harbor House (counter-service) or Jungle Navigation Co.
 LTD Skipper Canteen (table-service) for lunch.
 These are the same two we recommend for dinner so we’ll talk more about them later on.
 Pecos Bill is a decent option too if you enjoy Americanized Mexican food.

 The afternoon is when people get the most frustrated at Disney Parks because the weather is the hottest and the crowds are at their worst.
 How do you beat that?
 Stay inside and away from things that get long lines.
 We recommend enjoying Magic Kingdom’s slate of quality shows.
 Start in Fantasyland with Mickey’s Philharmagic (a 3D show) and then head towards Liberty Square and Frontierland.
 Along the way, check out the wait time for it’s a small world.
 If the wait is under 30 minutes then go for it, if not come back later.

 This is around the time that Festival of Fantasy, Magic Kingdom’s parade, comes through.
 Watching this in Frontierland fits the itinerary.
 We like but don’t love this parade.
 Seeing how this is Magic Kingdom’s only parade currently, it’s well worth seeing.
-Festival of Fantasy typically shows at 2 PM so plan all of your other shows in this section accordingly.
-The parade has not yet come back from COVID but I do think it will return some point soon.
+Festival of Fantasy typically shows at 12 and 3 PM (we recommend the second showing) so plan all of your other shows in this section accordingly.

 Afternoon Snack – Dole Whip